 “I swear to Ra,” he mutters, “I hate this crap.”

 My brows rise at his preferred curse, not the swear word, but the god.
 Only Casters typically swear on the gods, and very few at that.
 “Are you…are you a Caster?”
 I hedge.
 He’s either a Caster, crazy, or possibly drunk.
-If he’s a Norm, and he remembers that I asked at all, it’s not like he’ll know what I’m talking about.
+If he’s a Norm, it’s not like he’ll know what I’m talking about.

 There’s a long pause where he doesn’t move or respond, and the lack of movement of air tells me he’s not breathing, which is impossible.
 He would have to be breathing.
 Even if he’s holding his breath, that’s…quite a long time to go without breathing.